 If you're experiencing RC Tendinitis, you may encounter the following symptoms:

-- Nagging pain in the front and outside of the shoulder
+Lingering pain in the front and outside of the shoulder.

-- Pain aggravated by elevating the arm, combing hair, reaching for back pocket, lifting heavy grocery bags
+Pain intensified when elevating the arm, combing hair, reaching into a back pocket, or lifting heavy grocery bags.

 Frequently Asked Questions (FAQ):